The Blue Compass SEO Guide

 It may seem a little strange to focus on design in an SEO guide, but it turns out website design is one of the key facets of a great, well-ranking website.
 Think of prominent brands like Airbnb and their beautiful designs — a great website design can make a site.

 Too often we see people focus on the design of their site when they should be focusing on the landing page UX, or the experience their user has when they get to the site.
 Going back to Airbnb, their site is neatly laid out and the first thing you see on their page is what you came to do: book a stay.
 Another example would be Domino's Pizza.
 When you get to their website you want to order pizza, and they made this even easier for customers by adding a chatbot to take your order.
+Following landing page UX best practices will ensure an easy-going, memorable experience for your users.

 This is the type of thinking that you need to use when designing your site.
 It’s all about the behavior metrics (time on page, bounce rate, etc.) and how your design can improve those metrics.